 Candidates must have cleared their IELTS exam before appearing for the final interview held in November/December of the current year.

 Uniqueness of the Scholarship

 The Scholarship has a reputation for absolute fairness and is extremely generous.
-It allows candidates to choose from the best and most prestigious institutions of higher learning in Britain.
+It allows candidates to choose from the best and most prestigious public institutions of higher learning in Britain.
 It covers the full cost of tuition and basic living expenses.
 The selection is based completely on merit but a major consideration is given to the need and relevance of the particular degree for Pakistan and the commitment of the scholar to return and serve in Pakistan.

 Field of Study

 Selection will not be restricted to any subject.
 Preference will be given to traditional humanities or sciences and also to humanitarian fields, such as public health, special education and ancillary medical fields, for example, physiotherapy and radiography.
 Studies in economic development, social sciences and modular courses in various disciplines will also be considered.
 Subjects excluded are journalism, business, management, IT, media, and gender/women’s studies.
 Candidates wishing to pursue higher learning in areas related to Annemarie Schimmel’s scholarship on Islam are encouraged to apply.The course of study can be purely academic or could involve practical training.
 Prospective candidates are strongly urged to acquire basic computer literacy and word processing skills.

 The scholarship is awarded for one academic year (session starting Sept/Oct.
 2018) for a Master’s degree at recognized institutions of higher education in the UK.
 Doctoral candidates are not eligible.